Prominent Rhode Island politician Martin Howard might have thought twice about publicly supporting the Stamp Act of

 Martin Howard fled to England.
-His house was put up for sale on Sept.
-9.
+His house was then put up for sale on September 9.

-Ultimately, all the stamp masters were forced to resign and the tax never took effect.
-It was repealed in 1766.
+Ultimately, all the stamp masters had to resign and the tax never took effect.
+Parliament repealed it in 1766.

 Martin Howard got the last laugh – sort of.
-He was appointed chief justice of North Carolina in 1767.
+He received an appointment as chief justice of North Carolina in 1767.
 When the Revolution broke out, though, he returned to England.

 Photos: ‘Judge Martin Howard, by John Singleton Copley,’ from the Museo Thyssen-Bornemisza; ‘Proof sheet of one penny stamps Stamp Act 1765,’ by Board of Stamps; Attack on the Governor’s House, engraver unkown.
-With thanks to Revolutionary Newport and Journal of the American Revolution.
+With thanks to Journal of the American Revolution.
 This story was updated in 2021.